ardagnir/hackhack/README.md

 You can edit command lines to send to the shell using insert mode.<br/>
 In normal mode you can navigate through your command line using standard vim-keys or search through the history using <b>/</b>, <b>?</b>, <b>j</b> and <b>k</b> in normal mode.<br/>
 The line of history you are accessing in history is marked with a '>'.
 Up to one modified history line is stored in a temporary buffer marked with a '.'.
 Pressing <b>'G'</b> or scrolling down to the current line also accesses that buffer.<br/>
+Hackhack uses it's own history which is seperate from the history of your shell.<br/>
 <br/><br/>
 <H5>Todo:</H5>
 <ul>